kaynami/font-pair/README.md

 # Font-Pair
 Awesome Google Font Pairings
-With Popular Bible Verses that everyone knows and loves
+With Popular Bible Verses that everyone knows and loves.

 # New Feature